View or comment on a planning application

 This information will:

-- Be published on our website (your name will be redacted)
+- be published on our website, including your address (your name and any other personal information such as medical information will be redacted)

 - made available for public inspection at our offices

 - provide transparency in the decision making process.